TebanVe/partitionTest/README.md

    - If the mesh resolution differs from the loaded solution, the solution will be interpolated to the new mesh
    - The initial state logging will be skipped when using a custom initial condition
    - The solution file should be compatible with the current number of partitions
+   - If `allow_random_fallback` is set to `false`, the program will raise an error if loading or interpolating the solution fails, instead of falling back to random initialization

    Additional runtime options:
    - `--solution-dir`: Directory for storing solution files (optional)